Mashimo/bitstarter/README.md

 bitstarter
 ==========

-An extremely simple crowdfunding site, developed for Stanford CS184 - Startup Engineering
+An extremely simple crowdfunding site, based on Bootstrap (HTML5, CSS3, Javascript) framework.

+You can see it in action [on Heroku](https://omnimorph.herokuapp.com/).

+Not maintained anymore.